Rodney Govens Campaigns for Congress in Hardy, Arkansas: Trump Campaigns for President at the Alabama-Georgia Game in Tuscaloosa

 Trump came as the guest of Alabama businessman Ric Mayers Jr., a member of Trump’s Florida golf resort Mar-a-Lago, who said in an interview before the game that he invited Trump so that he could “enjoy a warm welcome,” and some Alabama fans did cheer for Trump, while others booed.

-Mayers also invited Alabama Senators Tommy Tuberville, a former head football coach at Auburn University, Alabama’s arch-rival, who is a staunch Trump supporter who happens to be from Arkansas.
+Mayers also invited Senator Tommy Tuberville, a former head football coach at Auburn University, Alabama’s arch-rival, who is a staunch Trump supporter who happens to be from Arkansas.

 Senator #KatieBritt Sticks Feet in Mouth in Alabama Kitchen Responding to President Biden’s State of the Union Address

-Fencing surrounded parts of the stadium, with scores of metal detectors and tents forming a security perimeter beyond the usual footprint, AP reported.
-Sisters of the Alpha Omicron Pi sorority showed their security wristbands before being allowed to their sorority house directly adjacent to the stadium.
+The AP reported that because of Trump’s visit, fencing surrounded parts of the stadium, with scores of metal detectors and tents forming a security perimeter beyond the usual footprint, while members of the Alpha Omicron Pi sorority had to show security wristbands before being allowed in to their sorority house directly adjacent to the stadium.
 Bomb-sniffing dogs stopped catering trucks carrying food.
-Hundreds of TSA agents spread out to do an unpopular job: imposing airport-level screening for each ticket-holder.
+Hundreds of TSA agents spread out to impose airport-level screening for each ticket-holder to get into the stadium.

 Trump apparently showed no apparent and outward loyalty to either team.
 He will carry Alabama’s 9 electoral votes, while he may need Georgia’s 16 to have any chance to win.
 But according to AP, the tie he was wearing was not crimson.
 It was Georgia red.